RocketMVPRocketMVP

 What does MVP stand for?

 MVP stands for Minimum Viable Product.
 In the startup world, it refers to the simplest version of a product that can be released to test a business idea with real users.
 The goal is to validate demand before investing heavily in development.
+The term was popularized by Eric Ries in The Lean Startup methodology, which emphasizes building, measuring, and learning quickly.
+A true MVP should have just enough features to solve one core problem for early adopters—nothing more.
+It's not about building a mediocre product; it's about building the right product by learning what users actually need before committing resources to full development.

 Can a non-technical founder build an MVP?